Gnosia: Anime adaptation

 An anime television series adaptation was announced on December 1, 2024.
 It is produced by Domerica and directed by Kazuya Ichikawa, with Jukki Hanada handling series composition, Arisa Matsuura designing the characters based on Kotori's original character designs, and Hideyuki Fukasawa composing the music.
-The series premiered on October 12, 2025, on Tokyo MX and other networks.
-The opening theme song is "Bake no Kawa" (化けの皮, Bake no Kawa), performed by MAISONDes featuring Kobo Kanaeru, Kasane Teto, Giga & TeddyLoid, while the ending theme song is "Loo% Who%" performed by Ling Tosite Sigure.
+The series aired for 21 episodes from October 12, 2025, to March 15, 2026 on Tokyo MX and other networks.
+The opening theme song is "Bake no Kawa" (化けの皮, Bake no Kawa), performed by Maisondes featuring Kobo Kanaeru, Kasane Teto, Giga & TeddyLoid, while the first ending theme song (from Episodes 2 to 7) is "Loo% Who%", performed by Ling Tosite Sigure, and the second ending theme song (from Episode 8 onwards) is "Floor Killer", performed by Umeda Cypher.
 Aniplex of America licensed the series for streaming on Crunchyroll.